soerensen3/pascal3d/readme.md

 ![Logo](https://github.com/soerensen3/pascal3d/blob/master/art/icons/mipmap-xxxhdpi/ic_launcher.png)
 # What is Pascal3D

-## Pascal3D (p3d) is a open source game engine for Free Pascal/Lazarus
+Pascal3D (p3d) is an open source cross platform game engine for Free Pascal/Lazarus.
+It is focussed on ease of use while trying to be flexible enough to support advanced features and being extendable.

 # Features
 * Object oriented
-* Game data is organized in datablocks similar to blender
+* Game data is organized in data blocks similar to Blender
   * Saving and loading
   * Blender export script (Python)
   * Garbage collector
   * Scenes that can be rendered separately
   * Instancing
   * Properties are streamed from/to file automatically
 * Materials
   * Custom Shader Materials with GLSL (very basic)
   * Node Based Materials
     * You can define your own nodes in P3D Markdown with GLSL
     * PBR and Blinn/Phong nodes
     * Image based lightning - can be generated from environment maps on the fly
         * Simple ocean shader
 * Graphical User Interface
     * A GUI similar to Lazarus' LCL
+    * Form editor for visually designing your interface (Planned)
 * Prerendered bitmap texts and SDF fonts
     * Signed distance field for Bitmap Fonts
     * TTF fonts can be easily converted to Bitmap Fonts